deersoftware-dev/deersoftware-dev.github.io/labs/khrya/index.md

 canonical_url: https://www.deersoftware.dev/labs/lhyos/
 ---

-# DeerSoftware + Villa2back // Lhyos v1
+# DeerSoftware + Villa2back // Khrya v1

-Lhyos is a multimedia book standard developed by DeerSoftware in partnership with Villa2back, it is based on a list-like system whose objective is to store objects such as text, images, videos and audios in an orderly and organized way.
+Khrya is a multimedia book standard developed by DeerSoftware in partnership with Villa2back, it is based on a list-like system whose objective is to store objects such as text, images, videos and audios in an orderly and organized way.
-Its name comes from the junction of the initials of human objects and the word lys or list in Afrikaans.

 ## Root